2012 United States House of Representatives elections in New York: Primary results

-On the night of the June 26 primary, it seemed as though the incumbent Rangel had defeated his closest challenger, State Senator Espaillat, by a 45%-40% margin; Rangel celebrated victory and Espaillat conceded defeat.
+On the night of the June 26 primary, it seemed as though the incumbent Rangel had defeated his closest challenger, State Senator Espaillat, by a 45%-40% margin; Rangel celebrated victory, and Espaillat conceded defeat.
 However, as the counting continued, that margin narrowed considerably.
-A number of precincts were very late in reporting and Espaillat went to court claiming irregularities in that his supporters had been improperly turned away from polling locations.
-On Saturday July 7, 2012, Rangel received the primary victory by a margin of 990 votes.
-The New York City Board of Elections released that Rangel received 18,940 votes and Espaillat had 17,950.
+A number of precincts were very late in reporting, and Espaillat went to court, claiming irregularities in that his supporters had been improperly turned away from polling locations.
+On Saturday, July 7, 2012, Rangel received the primary victory by a margin of 990 votes.
+The New York City Board of Elections released the results that Rangel had received 18,940 votes, and Espaillat had received 17,950.
 On July 9, 2012, Espaillat conceded the election to Rangel.